 In November 2016, the voters approved Measure H to continue the City’s Municipal Service Tax for 10 years, and increased the amount of the tax.
 Mill Valley voters first approved the City’s Municipal Service Tax in 1987 to provide funding for fire suppression activities and the maintenance, repair and improvement of City streets.
 The 1987 tax had a 10 year term.
 Since that time, the voters have reauthorized the Municipal Service Tax for 10 year terms to provide funding for these essential services.

 Since 2008, the Municipal Services Tax has been $195 per year for a single family property.
-Starting in July of this year, the Municipal Services Tax will be $266 per year for a single family property, with an annual adjustment of 2%.
+Starting in July of 2017, the Municipal Services Tax will be $266 per year for a single family property, with an annual adjustment of 2%.

 The City imposes the Municipal Service Tax pursuant to a California law called the Mello-Roos Community Facilities Act of 1982.
 It allows a local government to form a Community Facilities District (or CFD) to fund certain public services and facilities and requires two thirds voter approval to impose a special tax.